Lean teams keep trainees keen at a growing London outfit where “entrepreneurial” corporate work is the AIM of the game.

 Open evening and interview

-Memery Crystal doesn't offer a vacation scheme, but it does run open evenings in July, where partners, fee earners and trainees give short presentations on their roles, and attendees get the chance to network over drinks.
+Memery Crystal runs open evenings in the autumn where partners, fee earners and trainees give short presentations on their roles, and attendees get the chance to network over drinks.
 The evenings aren't assessed, but to be invited you do need to apply with a CV and covering letter.
-In 2015 the firm gave places to around 30 people.
+In 2018 the firm gave places to around 35 people.

 Around 40 applicants make the grade and get through to the interview stage.
-This is usually held with human resources manager, Helen Seaward, and a senior associate, and involves competency-based questions.
-According to Seaward, “we test their legal knowledge through scenario questions.
+This is usually held with head of human resources Helen Seaward and a senior associate, and involves competency-based questions.
+Seaward tells us: “We test their legal knowledge through scenario questions.
 Those who've not yet studied law are not disadvantaged.
 It's more about finding out what their thought processes are.”

 The firm invites up to 16 applicants to attend its assessment centre, which takes place over two days.
 We heard this is “an intense and tiring experience,” though trainees did praise how “varied it is – you get the opportunity to shine in different areas and to present a rounded view of yourself.”